 The table below takes a look at payback times and internal rate of return (IRR) for those who install a 15kW solar system in select cities at two rates of self-consumption – 40% and 70%.
 Although these rates are high for most ordinary households with solar (typically more like 20-40%), we assume that anyone who goes ahead with a system in the 15kW range has done their research and ensured that a higher degree of their solar energy will go directly to their local energy demand (as opposed to into the grid).
 If you manage to achieve even higher self-consumption rates, the returns will look even more favourable.

-Please note that we’ve assumed that the system is eligible for a solar feed-in tariff – which may not be the case in reality, depending on the retailer and the network.
+Please note that we’ve assumed that the system is eligible for a solar feed-in tariff – which depends on the electricity retailer and the network rules.

 Indicative payback periods for 15kW solar panel systems

 |15kW System Cost||Electricity Price||Feed in Rate||Self Consumption Rate||IRR||Annual Savings||Payback Period (Years)|